pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part03_airflow.md

 ## Summary

+Apache Airflow is a platform to author, schedule and execute Data Engineering pipelines.
+It is widely used by the community to create dynamic and robust workflows for batch Data Engineering use cases.

+CDE embeds Apache Airflow at the CDE Virtual Cluster level.
+It is automatically deployed for the CDE user during CDE Virtual Cluster creation and requires no maintenance on the part of the CDE Admin.

+A CDE Airflow Job allows you to deploy an Airflow DAG as a CDE Job.
+The primary use case is the orchestration of CDE Spark Jobs but it can also be used to leverage other operators.
+If you would like to experiment with a more advanced Airflow use case in CDE please visit [Bonus Lab 1](https://github.com/pdefusco/CDE119_ACE_WORKSHOP/blob/main/step_by_step_guides/english/part05_bonus_labs.md#bonus-lab-1-cde-airflow-orchestration-in-depth).

 [In the next section](https://github.com/pdefusco/CDE119_ACE_WORKSHOP/blob/main/step_by_step_guides/english/part04_spark_migration_tool.md#part-4-using-the-cde-spark-migration-tool-to-convert-spark-submits-to-cde-spark-submits) you will learn the basics of Airflow Orchestration in CDE in order to deploy a pipeline of dependent CDE Jobs.